 Current Status: White Sands pupfish was originally state listed, in 1975, as an endangered species in New Mexico before being downlisted to its current state status as threatened.
 White Sands pupfish occupies its entire, but limited, historical range in the Tularosa Basin.
 Additional populations were established in Mound Spring and Lost River, also in Tularosa Basin (Pittenger and Springer, 1999).
 A Cooperative Agreement for the Conservation of White Sands Pupfish (2006) provides for its protection and monitoring of its status.
 NMDGF, USFWS, White Sands Missile Range, and Holloman Air Force Base, and White Sands National Monument are signatory to the agreement.
 Monitoring data collected under this Agreement indicate that the species is generally stable (Carman, 2010).
 Catch per unit effort of the Malpias Spring Middle Marsh site has been declining since 2006.
 However it is currently unknown if the decline is due to habitat changes (vegetation regrowth) resulting from the removal of wild horses.
+The White Sands Pupfish Conservation Plan (White Sands Missle Range and Holoman Air Force Base, 2015) was completed in 2015 and outlines conservation actions to be carried out over the course of the next several years, beginning with salt cedar removal and creation of Malpais Springs replicate populations.

 Threats: Habitat degradation by military activities, weapons testing, and introduction of crayfish and nonnative fishes (particularly predators) are primary threats to the species.
+However, habitat degradation by military activities and weapons testing is addressed in the Conservation Agreement.
 Previously, feral horses degraded habitats of White Sands pupfish, but these have been removed from White Sands Missile Range.